tdwg/bdq/tg2/_review/docs/tutorial/index.md

 #### 8.2.3 Focus on Results

 `Response.status` values are useful for triage.
 Look first to `RUN_HAS_RESULT` with `Response.result` = `NOT_COMPLIANT` for specific non-conformances that can be fixed.
-In contrast, `INTERNAL_PREREQUISITES_NOT_MET` may be harder to interpret, they may come from some mixture of missing and uninterpretable values, and very likely (if you have designed the test suite well) are covered by `Validations` that test for empty and incorrectly formatted values.
+In contrast, `INTERNAL_PREREQUISITES_NOT_MET` may be harder to interpret, they may come from a mixture of missing and uninterpretable values, and very likely (if you have designed the test suite well) are covered by `Validations` that test for empty and incorrectly formatted values.

 - `RUN_HAS_RESULT` with `Response.result` = `NOT_COMPLIANT` indicates the Test ran and found a specific non-conformance.
 This often points to easily identifiable *fixable* issues such as:
   - Mismatch of values with a controlled vocabulary (e.g., 3 letter country codes used where 2 letter codes are required)